oSoc18/FRIS/README.md

 	pip install 'lxml-4.2.3-cp37-cp37m-win_amd64.whl'
 	```

 ## Run

+Now u can start running the services :

 ### Run webserver

- - navigate back to: Frontend\src\ and run: 'node app.js' to launche the website.
+ - Navigate back to Frontend\src\ and run 'app.js' to launche the website.
 ```bash
 node \app.js
 ```

 ### Run dataserver (Python)
- - navigate to: 'Backend\ and run: 'python3 app.py'
+ - Navigate to 'Backend\ and run app.py
 ```bash
 python3 app.py
 ```

-Note: or  if python3 is the default python :
+Note: if python3 is the default python
 ```bash
 python app.py  &
 ```
-You also need to create a nat in the firewall :
+ - You also need to create a nat in the firewall (linux command)
 ```bash
 iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
 ```

-Where the port 8080 is the port of the node application.
+Note: We used port 8080 for our service